vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/6_appendices/C_Selected_Answers.md

 12. Between 50-100 kcal (200-400 kJ)
 13. Sensibly, a little less than 2 minutes
 14. Results should be roughly consistent with Figure 5.2
-15. A bit less than 10% of household electric- ity
+15. A bit less than 10% of household electricity
 16. They're actually close, within 10%
 17. More than two
 18. Several kWh; less than $1